S&W M&P Shield or Shield EZ 9mm Pistol Disassembly, Cleaning, Lubrication and Reassembly

-I am going to show you step-by-step how to disassemble and clean a Smith & Wesson M&P 9mm Shield and Shield EZ pistol.
+I am going to show you step-by-step how to disassemble, clean and lubricate a Smith & Wesson M&P 9mm Shield and Shield EZ pistol.
 From the field stripping to complete reassembly, this tutorial will allow you how to quickly and confidently perform this task in 15-20 minutes.

 If you have never tried to take down (field strip) your 9mm Shield or Shield EZ, you will soon see how easy it is to accomplish without even using any tools.
 The design is excellent so anyone can easily maintain their firearm.